Digitalization and the Internet are life?

 If people want to lose weight, that works better in the group!
 One can, for example, give one another the mutual promise to only log in on a single day of the month.
 With sanctions, if someone does it, of course.
 Others are even more radical and ask their friends to change their own password - but of course that's a vote of confidence.

 Journalist Alex Rühle also stayed in Germany and at work a few years ago: However, he simply switched off.
 Internet and smartphone.
-For half a year.
-And wrote a book about it: "Without a network: My half a year offline".
+For six months.
+And wrote a book about it: “Without a network: My half a year offline”.

 But Rühle is not someone who can easily log out of the Internet: He is a feature editor at the Süddeutschen Newspaper.
 And the Internet is his daily work tool.
 In the evening, he used to deposit his Blackberry on the shoe rack so that he would secretly sleep before going to bed eMails could check.
 On a quiet day, he got 68 mail and answered 45.
 An internet junkie, then.

 It can not be done without the internet

 The abstinence was correspondingly difficult: dictionaries were used as a translation aid, the editor received water level reports by postcard, and ancient technologies such as faxes were brought back to life.
 The colleagues joked about the “cave dweller”, he became his favorite customer for the directory inquiry, and research that he would have done in a few minutes via Google took hours because he had to search for the appropriate contact person abroad by phone.

 At the end of the six months, Rühle did not want to give up the Internet altogether.
 He does not use an Internet-compatible mobile phone today, but works with two computers - one to which he writes and one with which he deliberately goes online. but to stop surfing after a maximum of two hours.